marknesh/storage-googledrive-export/POSTINSTALL.md

 # See it in action

 You can test out this extension by uploading a file to your storage bucket.
+The same file will be uploaded to the Google Drive folder you specified when installing the extension.

 # Using the extension